About Our Mold Inspection Services

 Mill Creek Environmental (MCE) is offering Mold Inspection Services for consultation and analysis of residential and commercial properties in the North Georgia and Greater Atlanta areas.
 Air quality testing is imperative for the safety of your family members and employees, especially with the Georgia humidity in high moisture environments (bathrooms, basements, crawl spaces) that are prime mold growth areas for toxic mold spores.

-There are several reasons why you should have a professional mold inspection:
+There are several reasons why you should have professional mold inspection services:

 You can visually see mold growth.

 You have had a water leak from one of the following: